 There is no ultimate standard of morals, and no belief or statement could objectively be right or wrong.

-Consider majority laws – the very idea of a law is enacting/enforcing a standard that everyone is expected to adhere too.
-Don’t murder someone – it is bad.
+Consider majority laws.
+The very idea of a law is enacting/enforcing a standard that everyone is expected to adhere to.
+Don’t murder someone, it is bad.
 The majority agree with this statement, so it is not “moral relativism” but an actual factor of philosophical morality.

 Without a type of moral unity, society becomes unstable.
 Crime increases, because it’s perfectly moral in some circles to commit crime.
 It’s not a moral principle if you look at it through moral relativism.

 The very concept of right vs. wrong becomes a subjective statement.
 Shifting popular opinion determines morality.